saleor/saleor-docs/docs/dashboard/orders.md

 ### How to generate an invoice

-To create an invoice for an order, click _generate invoice_ on the right side of the order details page.
+To create an invoice for an order, click _generate_ on the right side of the order details page.

 You will receive a notification on the right-hand side once the invoice has been generated.
 You cannot remove the invoice from the order after it has been generated.